-These spicy hummus deviled eggs have pickle juice-soaked mustard caviar, pepitas (pumpkin seeds) and a sprinkle of poppy seeds on top!
+These spicy hummus deviled eggs are adorned with pickle juice-soaked mustard caviar, pepitas (pumpkin seeds) and a little sprinkle of poppy seeds on top!
+You’ll love the smooth and crunchy texture of these little works of art.

 Spicy Hummus Deviled Eggs